 In accordance with Section 148 of the Internal Revenue Code of 1986 (the "Code"), as amended, and the regulations promulgated thereunder, ISM is required to pay to the United States Treasury certain amounts related to the ISM tax-exempt bond issues.
 The amount required to be paid represents the excess of amounts earned over the interest cost of the tax-exempt borrowings as defined in the Code.
 Non-purpose rebate payments are due every fifth year and when the bonds are retired.
-Purpose rebate payments are due every tenth year and every fifth year thereafter during the life of each bond issue and when the bonds are retired.
+Purpose rebate payments are due every fifth year thereafter during the life of each bond issue and when the bonds are retired.
 The rebate calculation utilizes various assumptions and allows for the selection of alternative calculation options under the Code.
-At June 30, 2010 and 2009, the estimated arbitrage rebate liability was \$5,141,000 and \$4,034,000, respectively, which has been provided for in the financial statements.
+At June 30, 2011 and 2010, the estimated arbitrage rebate liability was \$1,896,000 and \$5,141,000, respectively, which has been provided for in the financial statements.
 The factors used in determining this estimate are sensitive to change in the future and the change in estimate may be material to the financial statements.
 However, the ultimate amount payable, if any, is dependent on the investment yields and bond rates in the future.

-The following table displays the aggregate changes in the arbitrage rebate payable during the fiscal years ended June 30, 2010 and 2009:
+The following table displays the aggregate changes in the arbitrage rebate payable during the fiscal years ended June 30, 2011 and 2010:

-2010 (In thous 2009 ands)
+2011 (In tho 2010 usands)

-Arbitrage rebate payable - beginning of year Provision \$ 4,034 \$ 3,547 487
+Arbitrage rebate payable - beginning of year Provision \$ 5,141 (3,245) \$ 4,034 1,107

-Ending balance \$ 5,141 \$ 4,034
+Ending balance \$ 1,896 \$ 5,141